List of County Court venues in England and Wales: Venues

-Until 1 January 1937, when the County Court Districts (Name of Court) Order 1936 came into force, the full title of each court was The County Court of (county) holden at (location/locations), using the historic county names for England and for Wales.
+Until 1 January 1937, when the County Court Districts (Name of Court) Order 1936 (SR&O 1936/1131) came into force, the full title of each court was The County Court of (county) holden at (location/locations), using the historic county names for England and for Wales.
 Thereafter, each court was renamed as (location/s) County Court.
 For brevity, the latter form is used throughout in this table, and "County Court" is abbreviated to "CC".